CheshireCaat/browser-with-fingerprints/README.md

 You cannot change the settings once the browser is launched - more specifically, an already launched instance will not be affected by the new configuration.
 But you can safely change the options for the next run, or for a separate browser instance with a different unique configuration.

-You can also **chain** calls, since both methods return the current plugin instance.
+You can also **chain** calls, since all these methods return the current plugin instance.
 It does not matter in which order the settings will be applied.
 It might look like this:

 ```js
 const { plugin } = require('browser-with-fingerprints');